technology-toolbox/Notebook/Infrastructure/WOLVERINE - Windows 10 Enterprise x64.md

    2. In the search box, type **Chutzpah**.
    3. In the list of items, select **Chutzpah Test Adapter for the Test Explorer**, and click **Download**.
    4. Review the license terms, and click **Install**.
-   5. Wait for the extension to be installled.
+   5. Wait for the extension to be installed.
    6. Click **Restart Now**.

 ## Install Chutzpah Test Runner